YahyaBekirCanevi/lwjgl_engine/README.md

 # lwjgl_engine
-Trying out the LWJGL along with a tutorial
+Trying out the LWJGL (light-weight-java-game-library).
+Using maven for dependency management.